 Workflow Intelligence

-This transforms invisible deviations into observable data.
+Invisible deviations become observable data.

 Operational Intelligence

-Building it properly requires patience, discipline, and a commitment to earning trust over time.
+Connected Surgical Intelligence is a technical challenge.
+But it is also a leadership challenge: building it properly requires patience, discipline, and a commitment to earning trust over time.

 The Foundation